0xVolt/create-deep-learning-environments/README.md

 # Setup Jupyter Lab for Deep Learning
-Before you continue on, it's important to note that this tutorial was intended for setting up virtual environments on a Linux system.
+> This tutorial was intended for setting up virtual environments on a Linux system.
 While this process is similar on other OSs, some commands might differ so it's worth referring to the documentation at each step.

 ## Table of Contents
 - [Setup Jupyter Lab for Deep Learning](#setup-jupyter-lab-for-deep-learning)